-(j) "Person" includes any individual, firm, partnership, joint venture, limited liability company, association, social club, fraternal organization, corporation, estate, trust, business trust, receiver, assignee for the benefit of creditors, trustee, trustee in bankruptcy, syndicate, or any other group or combination acting as a unit.

-(k) "Sale" means the transfer of title or possession for consideration in any manner or by any means whatever.

-(1) "Use" includes the exercise of any right or power over medical cannabis flowers, medical cannabis leaves, and immature medical cannabis plants, and medical cannabis product except that it does not include the sale of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis product in the regular course of business.
-"Use" includes a withdrawal of medical cannabis flowers, medical cannabis leaves, and flowers and immature medical cannabis plants from inventory and use in the manufacture of a medical cannabis product.
+- (d) "Qualified nonprofit organization" means an organization exempt from tax as an organization described in Section 501(c)(3)of the Internal Revenue Code. - (j) "Person" includes any individual, firm, partnership, joint venture, limited liability company, association, social club, fraternal organization, corporation, estate, trust, business trust, receiver, assignee for the benefit of creditors, trustee, trustee in bankruptey, syndicate, or any other group or combination acting as a unit. - (k) "Sale" means the transfer of title or possession for consideration in any manner or by any means whatever. - (1) "Use" includes the exercise of any right or power over medical cannabis flower, immature medical cannabis plant, and medical cannabis product except that it does not include the sale of medical cannabis flower, immature medical cannabis plant, and medical cannabis product in the regular course of business.
+"Use" includes a withdrawal of medical cannabis flower and immature medical cannabis plant from inventory and use in the manufacture of a medical cannabis product.